GoogleCloudPlatform/practical-ml-vision-book/README.md

-# AI for Environmental Science
+# Practical Machine Learning for Computer Vision

 Open-sourced code pertaining to
-Google Research AI projects on environmental science.
+O'Reilly book on Practical Machine Learning for Computer Vision

 ** This is not an official Google product **